MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 See the next section for details on all of the available configuration values and what they mean.
 For the full details on the INI file format, see the [Python documentation on INI](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

-## Configuration values
+## Configuration file values

 Configuration values are set in the configuration file, through environment variables, or as command-line options.
 These are evaluated in the following order, with items higher on the list taking precedence.

 1. Command-line parameters